-I am not a person who exercises as much as I could, and I don’t use the word “should” very often, but here it is.
+I don’t use the word “should” very often, but here it is.
 I should exercise more often.
 Why?
-Because I am 45 years old, and I want to be well, as well as I can, while I am in charge of my own choices.
+Because I am 53 years young, and I want to be well, as well as I can, while I am in charge of my own choices.
 My family lives long, into their 90’s, wise-cracking and/or waxing eloquent ’til the end of this chapter of living.
 But I’ve noticed my own lag of energy, or lack of peanut-butter-jar-opening strength, so it’s up to me.
 Luckily, it’s up to me to get where I want to go.

 The Alzheimer’s Research and Prevention Foundation has promoted The Four Pillars of Alzheimer’s Prevention for over 20 years now.
 They are: